kanikadchopra/Learning-Python-Data-Science/README.md

 # Learning-Python-Data-Science
 This is filled with examples I have completed from the Python Data Science Handbook, as well as my own examples to test out the tools I was learning.
+This shows the concepts that I have self-taught myself to continue building my data science knowledge.
 For many of the concepts I have learned, I have also attached links to the GitHub projects I completed to test out my knowledge with real-life examples.

 ## Topics Covered:
 1. Numpy